CWood-sdf/cmdTree.nvim/README.md

 CmdTree also allows each subcommand to have parameters.

-There are three kinds of parameters that commands can have:
+There are five kinds of parameters that commands can have:

 1. Required parameters: These are parameters that are required for the command to work.
 If they are not provided, the command will not be executed and throw an error.
 2. Repeated parameters: These are parameters that can be repeated.
 This may sound not useful, but for each repeat, the parameters allowed are regenerated.
 This is useful if you have a command that is traversing a tree or something similar.
 3. Optional parameters: These parameters are not required for the command to run, however there can only be one, and it must be the last parameter.
+4. Positional parameters: These are parameters that must be at a specific index in the parameter list and can take any value
+5. Flags: these are parameters that are optional and can be repeated as many times as needed

 ### Required parameters example